Updated: Jan 12

 It's actually easier and faster than cooking dried pasta (we promise).
 The table below will help you figure out how long to cook your pasta:

-Stuffed noodles (like cappelletti, doppio, ravioli, tortelli) will take 90 to 120 seconds in boiling water.
-Extruded pasta (like rigatoni, lumache, bigoli, creste di gallo, tagliatelle) will take 2-4 minutes.
+Filled pasta (like cappelletti, doppio, ravioli, tortelli) will take 3 to 4 minutes in boiling water.
+Extruded pasta (like rigatoni, lumache, bigoli, creste di gallo, tagliatelle) will take 2 to 3 minutes.

 Here's how we suggest cooking Aliment's fresh pasta to perfection: